-This is the second generation of software sketch for soldering iron controller for hakko T12 tips.
+This is the second generation of software sketch for soldering iron controller for Hakko T12 tips.
 This version supports per-tip temperature improved calibration by 3 points (200, 300 and 400 degree of Celsius), Timer1 interrupts driven high-frequency PWM and interrupts driven high-speed temperature checking procedure (10 times per second).

 The Hakko T12 soldering tips are so amazing tools that should be widely used.
 They can keep the required temperature within the small interval, are compact and are heating extremely fast.
 Usually it takes about 12-15 seconds to reach the desired temperature.
 In this project I will show how you can build own non-expensive digital soldering controller based on Arduino and invest several interesting details.
 The main feature of the controller is PID algorithm, that allows to smoothly supply the power to the iron and keep the required temperature very accurate.

 The key features of this controller are:

 - Each tip can be calibrated separately by 3 reference temperature points to increase the accuracy.

 - The PID method is implemented to keep the desired temperature of the soldering iron.
 The iron raises the temperature in about 12-15 seconds and keeps it inside 1 degree of Celsius.
 The controller keeps the temperature in case of heavy usage because the PID algorithm is very sensitive and can quickly increase the supplied power.